 These are the most common options considered, although options change frequently

-Tablets – iPad, Android – Ultraportable with good battery life.
+Tablets – iPad, Android – (Not recommended for a learning device) Ultraportable with good battery life.
 Limited wordprocessing capabilities and keyboard is usually onscreen.
 Applications limited to reduced features, although frequently a wide range in app stores.
 Backup, storage and file transfer can be challenging.
 Not the equivalent of a laptop.
 Prices range from $400 – $1200

-What about ChromeBook? – The Chromebook does not have a full operating system, has limited accessibility to our core technologies including Office365 and does not have a client version of OneNote.
+What about ChromeBook and Apple Macintosh? – The Chromebook does not have a full operating system, has limited accessibility to our core technologies including Office365 and does not have a client version of OneNote.
+Apple Macintosh computers are generally more expensive than similarly specified windows computers.
+They do not provide touch or stylus options.